 As the President of Oxford African and Caribbean Society, my role is to ensure that all four divisions of the ACS are running smoothly and fulfilling their purposes so that we can engage with, enhance the experiences of and empower our members.
 These four divisions are Events, Welfare, Sponsorship & Careers, and Access & Outreach.
 It also involves having important conversations with key stakeholders such as schools, firms and Oxford colleges on how to better engage our demographic and ensure that their respective institutions are truly representative and inclusive.

-Why is Access & Outreach important to you?
+Why is access and outreach important to you?

 There are so many misconceptions about Oxford but the most damaging one is the myth that is "Oxford isn't for people like me".
-Through Access and Outreach initiatives, you don't only show students what life at Oxford is really like but you give them the opportunity to actually picture themselves in this environment and make a fully informed decision when it comes to applying.
-I am almost certain that I wouldn't have applied to Oxford if it weren't for Access and Outreach initiatives so I know first-hand just how important they are.
+Through access and outreach initiatives, you don't only show students what life at Oxford is really like but you give them the opportunity to actually picture themselves in this environment and make a fully informed decision when it comes to applying.
+I am almost certain that I wouldn't have applied to Oxford if it weren't for these initiatives so I know first-hand just how important they are.